News

-The CRISPR-Cas technology sparked a revolution in biotechnology a few years ago.
-With the technology, genetic changes can be carried out in a simple and quick way in the cells of most organisms.
-However, the technology did not reach organisms that live at high temperatures because the original version of the CRISPR-Cas "tool" is based on an enzyme that loses its activity at high temperatures.
-Matís' researchers have now, in connection with the ThermoTools research project, designed a heat-stable CRISPR-Cas system.
+CRISPR-Cas technology launched a revolution in biotechnology a few years ago.
+With technology, genetic modification can be performed easily and quickly in the cells of most organisms.
+However, the technology did not cover high-temperature organisms due to the fact that the original version of the CRISPR-Cas "tool" was based on enzymes that lose their activity at high temperatures.
+Matís researchers have now, in connection with the research project ThermoTools, designed a heat-resistant CRISPR-Cas system.

 The project ThermoTools began in 2019 and is led by Björn Þór Aðalsteinsson, project manager at Matís.
 He worked on the project in collaboration with Elleke Bosma at DTU University of Technology in Denmark, and received a grant from the Rannís Research Fund.
 We talked to Björn Þór about the progress of the project and the opportunities for genetic modification of thermophilic microorganisms.